Back to all guides

 Avoid

-Hot glue, rubber cement, thick glue dots, spray adhesive, foam tape, heavy charms, thick buttons, bulky lace knots, wet glue inside the clip path, rusty vintage clips, and direct clipping on original photos or fragile documents.
+Hot glue, thick glue dots, foam tape, heavy charms, bulky lace knots, wet glue inside the clip path, and any rusty or rough clip.

-Four-stage process showing a paperclip beside folded paper, a clip placed inside the sleeve, the sleeve closed, and the finished hidden clip holding a card on a journal page
+Four-stage process showing a paperclip beside folded paper, a clip placed inside the sleeve, the sleeve closed, and the finished covered clip holding a card on a journal page

-Build order: choose the clip and paper, hide the clip inside a folded sleeve, close the sleeve flat, then test it on the page before decorating.
+Build order: choose the clip and paper, trap the clip inside a folded sleeve, close the sleeve flat, then test pressure and release before decorating.

 Cut Choose a large smooth paperclip and one paper strip wide enough to cover it with at least 5 mm of paper on both sides.
 Fold the strip in half and burnish the fold.
 The sleeve should feel like a small folded card before the clip goes in.